 - Continuous Feedback: Continuous improvement as Agile is very adaptive in a term that will surely increase the overall productivity of the team.

-- Team Building Approach: Great way of team development as an individual is not under stress for a long time as client approves or suggest any improvement on time.
+- Team Building Approach: Great way of team development as an individual is not under stress for a long time as the client approves or suggests any improvement on time.

 - Fast Project Deployment: Consistent reviews and planning allows this strategy to speed-up productivity and minimizes the number of revisions.
 The Agile project management strategy always results in a shorter deployment timescale, fewer errors, fewer revisions, and higher customer satisfaction.